 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-I am a second-year doctoral student in Marketing and Strategy at Cardiff Business School.
+I am a final-year doctoral student in Marketing and Strategy at Cardiff Business School.
 My PhD research is focused on the development of psychological ownership in non-ownership forms of consumption practices.
 The primary objective is to apply the theory of psychological ownership as an explanatory theory in those consumption styles.
 My work aims to contribute in several ways to our understanding of the psychological element of access-based consumption and provides a basis for consumer-object relationships in the sharing economy.

 - 2017 MSc in Social Science Research Methods (SSRM), Cardiff University